Let's Adore Jesus-Eucharist! | Home >> Lost Sermons

 "Showing the White Foot" is important for baby goats, but even more important for organizations.
 The science of Sociology tells us that the most intelligent and most efficient way to destroy any organization is to insert an attacker inside that organization, preferably at the highest levels of the hierarchy.
 Remember also that the Catholic Church teaches that Satan is the most intelligent creature in the Universe, and that the Devil is actively trying to destroy the Church.
 So guess what might be Satan's Ultimate Attack Plan?

 Personally, I prefer to only open the door to members of the Catholic clergy who are able to "show me the white foot".
-(Another way of putting it is that I prefer to conduct a mini-inquisition before unlocking the door leading to my precious religious obedience.)
+(Another way of putting it is that I prefer to conduct a mini-inquisition before unlocking the door leading to my precious religious obedience.
+Saint John, in the Apocalypse, has yet another way of saying the same thing: "you have tested those who call themselves apostles but are not, and discovered that they are impostors" [Ap 2:2].)

 I like science.
 I like scientific experiments.
-Is Bergoglio really an anti-Pope?
-I invite Father Garrick Huang (and all other Catholic priests) to do the following experiment.
+Is Bergoglio really an anti- Pope?
+I invite all Catholic priests to do the following experiment.
 You'll need a sheet of paper, a pen, and a good industrial stapler with at least four staples.

 Start by printing the following 5 questions on a sheet, adding also your name, your photo, and the address of the parish where you are now a priest: